Term Life Insurance Quotes

 Technically speaking, this is your only option to actually “extend” your term life insurance policy.

 This isn’t usually the most financially sound out of all the options.
 Usually, just buying a new term life insurance policy will be more cost-efficient.
 But, the renewable term life insurance policy definitely has its place as a last resort.

 It should be thought of exclusively in that way.
 This option is really only helpful to those that have suffered some significant change in health.
-With the renewable term life insurance policy, you lock in your insurability, which for people in poor health would be the cheaper option, because, A, they would never get approved for a new policy or, B, if they did get approved, the premium would be prohibitive due to poor health-class rating.
+With the renewable term life insurance policy, you lock in your insurability, which for people in poor health would be the cheaper option because, A, they would never get approved for a new policy or, B, if they did get approved, the premium would be prohibitive due to poor health-class rating.

-We always recommend purchasing the longest term policy that fits your budget, unless you have a shorter need for specific purposes (e.g. key person insurance).
-By doing this, you will lock in your current health class until the end of the term, rather than purchasing a new policy more frequently, risking higher premiums due to negative changes in your health.
+We always recommend purchasing the longest term policy that fits your budget unless you have a shorter need for specific purposes (e.g. key person insurance).
+By doing this, you will lock in your current health class until the end of the term rather than purchasing a new policy more frequently, risking higher premiums due to negative changes in your health.

 I quoted both a 30-year term and a 10-year term, renewed twice.
 For a male in the best health class, purchasing a 10-year term policy every 10 years (to age 65) was actually a bit less expensive over the thirty years than the 30-year term (about a $600 difference over the 30 years).

-Life insurance is extremely situational, and that’s why the flexibility and customization of policies is so attractive to buyers.
+Life insurance is extremely situational, and that’s why the flexibility and customization of policies are so attractive to buyers.
 That’s also why there’s no best course of action for every person.

-We’ll do our best to summarize each option and who they work best for and who should avoid what.
+We’ll do our best to summarize each option and who they work best for, and who should avoid what.

 This, in a general sense, will be the best option for most people.
-Usually those that buy term, don’t want to own permanent life insurance.
+Usually, those that buy term don’t want to own permanent life insurance.

 If your health hasn’t significantly decreased, you can still, more than likely, get a good price on a term policy, and regain that peace of mind you had that your family will be protected.

 This is another solid option.
-I would recommend this choice for those that may have either had this in mind all along, or just wanted to take advantage of the relatively-inexpensive rates of term life insurance for a while, but understand the need for a permanent option.
+I would recommend this choice for those that may have either had this in mind all along or just wanted to take advantage of the relatively inexpensive rates of term life insurance for a while but understand the need for a permanent option.

-Like we mentioned before, this isn’t always allowed.
+As we mentioned before, this isn’t always allowed.
 It will come down to the type of policy you have, what company you purchased your policy through, and other factors.

-This isn’t ideal, because if you wanted to purchase a permanent life insurance policy, it would have been better to secure the less-expensive premiums you would have been offered when you were approved for your term policy.
+This isn’t ideal because if you wanted to purchase a permanent life insurance policy, it would have been better to secure the less-expensive premiums you would have been offered when you were approved for your term policy.
 Underwriters prefer younger and healthier people, prejudice or not.

 Selling your Term Life insurance policy near the end of its term is probably the worst choice.
-Usually those people or institutions that buy life insurance contracts prefer permanent life insurance that has built up some sort of cash value.
-This considerably decreases the value of an end of the term, term life insurance policy.
+Usually, those people or institutions that buy life insurance contracts prefer permanent life insurance that has built up some sort of cash value.
+This considerably decreases the value of an end-of-the-term, term life insurance policy.

 All 4 of these options are considerably better than your other option, being uninsured!